 10(14)

-Includes allowances like children's education, hostel expenditure, transport for disabled employees, etc., provided they are used for the intended purpose.
+Covers allowances like children's education, hostel expenditure, transport allowance for disabled employees, and uniform allowance exemption under section 10, when utilised for the intended purposes.

 Gratuity